jesusllg/Local-Search-Algorithms-for-Neural-Architecture-Search-in-Super-Resolution/README.md

     pip install -r requirements.txt
     ```

-    Ensure you have TensorFlow, NumPy, and other necessary libraries installed.
+    Ensure you have TensorFlow and NumPy installed.
+If you plan to use additional libraries, add them to `requirements.txt`.

 ---